dangtom700/StudyApp_V2_May18_2024/README.md

 This project creates a CLI application that can keep track of my study progress through dashboards.
 The CLI application can be used for generating study dashboard and executing primary functions.

+Note: This project has been re-purposed to prepare for data preparation for future intense number computation projects using different languages, such as C++ and Java

 ## Project Details

 ### Project Objectives